 Publications by authors named "Jacob Budtz-Lilly"

-Objective: Outcome registries in vascular surgery are increasingly used to drive quality improvement by vascular societies.
+Objective: Outcome registries in vascular surgery are used increasingly to drive quality improvement by vascular societies.
 The VASCUNET collaboration, within the European Society for Vascular Surgery (ESVS), and the International Consortium of Vascular Registries (ICVR) developed a set of variables for quality improvement registries on abdominal aortic aneurysm (AAA) repair as a registry standard.

 Methods: Representatives from international vascular registries within VASCUNET, ICVR, and other nations with established registries were invited to provide the variables.